berry-lang/berry_doc/docs/source/en/Chapter-5.rst

 ``return`` The statement is used to return the result of a function, that is, the return value of the function.
-All functions in Berry have a return value, but you can not use any ``return`` statement in the function body.
-At this time, the interpreter will generate a default ``return`` statement to ensure that the function returns. ``return`` There are two ways to write sentences:
+All functions in Berry have a return value, but you can choose not to use any ``return`` statement in the function body.
+At this time, the interpreter will generate a default ``return`` statement to ensure that the function returns.
+There are two ways to write ``return`` statements:

 .. container:: algorithm